ViennaR/OpenGovernmentVienna/PopulationDensityVienna/PopulationDensityVienna.md

 The new Github repository [OpenGovernmentVienna](https://github.com/ViennaR/OpenGovernmentVienna) has already been created including a very nice addition by Christian.

-The script follows the following steps:
+The script executes the following steps:

 1. Download Vienna map including district boundaries from http://data.wien.gv.at.
-2. Download Population and district size from https://www.wien.gv.at/statistik, calculate population density.
+2. Download population and district size from https://www.wien.gv.at/statistik, calculate population density.
 3. Plot Vienna map coloured by population density.